ahmadnazir/scribbles/source/2022/08/08/ades-vs-qes.rst

 - public key certificate
 - Optionally, additional certificates (certificate chain) going all the way to the root certificate

-This is what AdES is and works well if the signature is required for short periods e.g. I provide the signature as proof of who I am to login to a website.
-However, if I want to sign documents using this method then we need to make sure that the signature stays valid of the life time of the document.
+This is what AdES contains and it works well if the signature is required for short periods e.g. login.
+However, if I want to sign documents using AdES then we need to make sure that the signature stays valid at least for the life time of the document.

 How can a signature not stay valid after signing?
-It can happen if the certificate used (or any certificate in the chain) either gets expired or revoked for any other reason.
+It can happen if the certificate (any certificate in the chain) either gets expired or revoked for some reason.

-For this reason, it is important to make sure that the signature stays valid over a long term - also called Long Term Validation (LTV).
-This can be done as follows:
+This is why it is important to ensure that the signature stays valid over a long term.
+The concept is called Long Term Validation (LTV).
+It can be achieved as
+follows:

 - Check the OCSP responses against all the certificates / or check the certificate revocation lists to make sure that the certifcates are valid at that point in time
 - Get a timestamp from a trusted authority - called a Time Stamp Authority (TSA)

-This information needs to be present with the signature for it to be considered LTV enabled.
+This information needs to be present with the signature to enable LTV.

 xmldsig or cms don't support mechanisms to store this information.
 However, their extensions do: